meqaio/swagger_meqa/docs/execution-plan.md

     * Likely what we do for foreign keys can sufficiently cover this.
 * Incomplete swagger.json
     * for instance, sometimes the example contains more fields than the json object.
 This we can actually figure out with an ExampleToSchema method.
 Punt for now unless it becomes a real pain.
+    * Sometimes the response object only describes the error, but not the success case.
+This is probably because the success case can be assumed from the signature of the request itself.
+For instance, GET /repositories/{username}/{repo_slug}/commits.
+People would expect it returns an array of commit objects.
+To make this work, we need to try the API and check which object in the definitions section match the response.
+Punt for now, make people clean up their swagger.json.
 * Type confusion
     * Sometimes, an enum is specified as a regular string, with the description saying: valid values are: true, false.
     * We can change the swagger.json to specify the enum properly.